Crimson Fox: Vivian and Constance D'Aramis

 The sisters ran Revson, a major Parisian perfume company (which may perhaps explain the origin of their pheromone powers).
 To make their heroic actions easier, they faked Constance's death, so that one of them could operate as Crimson Fox (La Renard Rouge or La Renard Rousse in French) (Note: While the French names literally translate to "Red Fox," DC was concerned about copyright violation regarding a pre-existing comics character known as Redfox, published in the United Kingdom.) while the other attended business functions.
 Readers of her/their comic book appearances could easily tell the difference between the two due to Vivian's more pronounced French accent.
 She was also always portrayed as a more carefree and outgoing woman than her sister.
 Both sisters (first Vivian, and later Constance) fell in love with fellow hero Metamorpho.

-The first two Crimson Foxes are deceased.
-Vivian D'Aramis was killed by French supervillain Puanteur in Justice League America #104 (1995).
+The first two Crimson Foxes are currently deceased.
+Vivian D'Aramis was killed by French supervillain Puanteur in Justice League America #104 (1995); Constance became much more ruthless and cold as a result.
 When the Justice League Europe team was reformed as La Fraternité de Justice et Liberté, the team did not know that member Icemaiden had been surreptitiously replaced by Nash, the daughter of supervillain Mist.
-Nash killed Constance D'Aramis, Blue Devil, and Amazing Man in Starman #38 (1998).
+Nash went on to kill the second Crimson Fox, Blue Devil, and Amazing Man in Starman #38 (1998).

 Unrevealed

-One Year Later in the pages of Green Lantern (vol. 4) #11 (2006), it was revealed that a new woman has taken the mantle of Crimson Fox, again operating as a French superhero in Paris.
+One Year Later in the pages of Green Lantern (vol. 4) #11 (2006), it was revealed that a third Crimson Fox has been operating in Paris.
 She was unwillingly pressed into service and membership by the Global Guardians, who intended to pursue Green Lantern.

-The new Crimson Fox told Hal Jordan that she is the heiress to the D'Aramis fortune, though her specific relationship to Vivian and Constance, as family or otherwise, remains unknown.
+The new Crimson Fox told Hal Jordan that she is the heiress to the D'Aramis fortune to explain how she came into possession of her costume and abilities, though her specific relationship to Vivian and Constance, as family or otherwise, remains unknown.

 Powers and abilities

 The original Crimson Fox twins had superhuman speed and agility and could emit pheromones that stimulated intense sexual attraction in men.
-Their gloves were equipped with deadly steel talons.
-After Vivian's death, Constance retreated into her animal persona and developed enhanced senses.
+The origin of their powers was not clearly explained, though it was suggested that they came from genetic manipulation resulting from experiments into enhancing the potency and effects of certain perfumes.

+Both sisters wore a special costume with a long hood that showed only their faces, and used metal talons on their gloves for fighting, climbing, and exploration.
+Following Vivian's death, Constance experimented on herself again and developed animal-like senses that allowed her to hear, smell, and see at ranges beyond the limits of human physiology.
+A side-effect, however, was that she also became more animalistic in her behavior.

-The new Crimson Fox has a similarly equipped costume as the previous version and seems to possess identical pheromone powers.
+The new Crimson Fox has a similarly equipped costume as the previous versions and seems to possess identical pheromone powers.